 When you’re injured and unable to work, it can be financially devastating.
 That’s why workers’ compensation will cover ongoing medical costs, lost wages, and even ongoing care if they are severely injured.
 It will cover the cost of the funeral if there is a death.

 Examples of What Worker’s Compensation Will Not Cover

 Workers’ compensation doesn’t cover injuries from fights between employees or cases where employees intentionally harm themselves.
 If a worker is hurt because he or she was intoxicated, this would not be covered either.
 Workers’ compensation only deals with physical injuries, not mental harm.
-Our lawyers are familiar with what’s not covered by workers’ compensation.
+Our attorneys in Kissimmee Florida are familiar with what’s not covered by workers’ compensation.

 An individual that does not understand worker’s compensation laws would not be able to adequately defend themselves if an employer wrongfully accuses them of something that would invalidate their claim.
 That’s why contacting a local Florida attorney would be in your best interest if you ever find yourself in this type of situation.

 What Should You Do If You Are Hurt on the Job?